mzattera/predictive-powers/README.md

 Class constructors allow you to pass your API key, which will be used in all subsequent calls.
 Alternatively, the code will try to read the key from your system environment; please refer to the below examples or the JavaDoc for more details.

-After that, you can call the provider API directly; this part of code is not heavily documented but it is meant to match exactly API definitions from service providers.
+After the client is instantiated, you can call the provider API directly; this part of code is not heavily documented but it is meant to match exactly API definitions from service providers.